dimikot/fast-merge-async-iterators/README.md

 # fast-merge-async-iterators: merge AsyncIterables with all corner cases covered

-The idea is to build a module which _really_ covers all the features of AsyncIterator, AsyncIterable, AsyncGenerator and <a href="https://stackoverflow.com/questions/50585456/how-can-i-interleave-merge-async-iterables">doesn't throw the baby out with the bathwater</a>.
+The idea is to build a ES2018+ compatible module which _really_ covers all the features of AsyncIterator, AsyncIterable, AsyncGenerator and <a href="https://stackoverflow.com/questions/50585456/how-can-i-interleave-merge-async-iterables">doesn't throw the baby out with the bathwater</a>.